IBM/cloud-native-starter-security-workshop/workshop/pre-work/CLOUD_SHELL.md

 ![](../../images/cloud-shell.png)

-When you using Kubernetes locally for that example, you need a local terminal and the following tools:
+If you want to perform this workshop locally on your own workstation, you need a local terminal and the following tools:

 * [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 * [curl](https://curl.haxx.se/download.html)